 The longer a patient suffers from seasonal VKC, the more likely he or she is to develop the disease chronically.
 That is why it is important to obtain a swift diagnosis and treat the disease as soon as possible.

-Onset of VKC typically occurs between ages 3 and 25 years.
+Onset of VKC typically occurs at about 11 years of age, but onset can be between 3 and 25 years of age.
 The disorder appears to affect more males than females.
 Usually patients with VKC have a family history of atopic diseases, such as asthma, eczema, or rhinitis.
 It occurs most often during the spring or summer but up to 60% of patients experience recurrences in the winter periodically.
 It is more present in climates that are dry and warm.

 The diagnosis of VKC is usually straightforward and can almost always be diagnosed based on signs and symptoms.
 However, atypical presentations or patients that experience incomplete forms of VKC may have a more difficult time obtaining a diagnosis.
 Having asthma or dermatitis also helps support the diagnosis of VKC.